 I don’t know why I’ve been asked to speak on this panel!
 I’m not senior enough.

 Regardless of her seniority, this woman knows her shit.
 Believe me.
 Yet she was feeling like an impostor because her she is younger than the other panellists and her job title doesn’t match theirs in terms of seniority.
 Of course I told her she has every right to be on that panel because she does have the experience (regardless of her age) and people will learn loads from her contribution to the discussion.

 I know she’ll inspire everyone but she’ll absolutely inspire others in the audience who might be thinking, ‘I’m young, I’m not a manager so why would anyone want to hear from me?’.
 They’ll identify with her and realise that if she can speak on a panel, then they can too.
 And isn’t this diversity something we want to encourage?
 Empowering young women, and men, to talk about their work alongside more experienced peers?

 I wouldn’t have been asked to do this if I didn’t have the skills and experience.
-They believe in me so I must believe in myself and just go out there and do my best.
+I must at least give it a go.

-And I totally live by the motto, feel the fear and do it anyway.
+I totally live by the motto, feel the fear and do it anyway.
 The worst that can happen is that I fail.
 And that’s ok, as long as I learn from my failure.

 So the next time Impostor Syndrome hits, think of everything you have achieved so far, the skills and knowledge you bring to the table, remember that no-one is perfect and give yourself permission to try.